Mitt33/rngTest/README.md

   cd rngTest
 ```

-Create vuirtual environment for the project
+Create virtual environment for the project

 ```bash
   python -m venv venv
 ```

-Activate virtual environment with command dependend on operating system
+Activate virtual environment with command dependent on operating system

 - For Linux or MacOS:
 ```bash